Chapter Seven: Structures

 When a Creation takes Component Damage and a couple of chunks are blasted off, it's a simple matter for a Mechanik to gather them up and slap them back into place.
 Like any Field Construction, the repaired Components

-are built with Structure Level zero and 1d6 Armor, but otherwise behave exactly as they did before.
+are built with Structure Level ½ and 1d6 Armor, but otherwise behave exactly as they did before.

 If a Mechanik wants to repair a couple points of Size Damage, or to boost the Armor of a Field Construction or any other Creation, he takes a Construction Action to do Patch Repairs.
 (Patch Repairs are a separate Construction Action from Field Construction, and a Mechanik can't do both in the same turn.)
 He does this by building structural Patches on its surface out of loose bricks.

-A Patch must be one continuous construction attached to the surface of the Creation for its entire length - sections of a Patch not directly attached to the surface are ignored.
+A Patch must be one continuous construction attached to the surface of the Creation for the entire length of the Patch.
+Sections of a Patch not directly attached to the surface have no effect.
 As a result, Patches can never be longer than the Creations they're built on.